hhg7/defiant/README.md

 -i	Start reading input files.
 This is the only required argument.
 All further entries to the command line are assumed to be files.

--I	Print isolation of nucleotides in output files.
-This option does not take an argument.

 -l	Set output file(s) label, e.g. "-l new"

 -L	give labels for each set in a comma-delimited string, e.g. "-L case,control"